-- A. The Recruitment Committee - 1.
-This committee shall consist of the Director of Recruitment and as many members as determined by the Director of Recruitment. - 2.
-The duties of this committee shall be: - i.
-To plan and administer a year-round recruitment program. - ii.
-To annually review the IFC recruitment policy and to recommend changes to the recruitment policy.

-- iii.
-To recommend to the council changes in functions as needed. - iv.
-To be responsible to the IFC Director of Recruitment. - v.
-To establish and facilitate a program intended to offer assistance in recruitment to any individual fraternity that may request it. - B. The Bylaw Review Committee - 1.
-This committee shall consist of the Director of Policy and Procedure and each IFC chapter president.
-This committee will meet up with the Panhellenic Council chapter presidents and the Panhellenic VP of Standards and Accountability. - 2.
-The duties of this committee shall be: - i.
-To review the IFC and Panhellenic Council Bylaws to ensure that they are fair and upheld. - ii.
-To review the sanctioning process of council bylaws and to maintain a realistic and up to date bylaw. - iii.
-This committee will meet once every year (executive term). - C. The Risk Management Plan Committee - 1.
-This committee shall consist of the Director of Policy and Procedure and each chapter's Risk Manager. - 2.
-The duties of this committee shall be: - i.
-To review the Universal Risk Management Plan and ensure that policies and risk plans are being executed properly. - ii.
-To ensure that the Universal Risk Management Plan represents a realistic risk management plan that corresponds with the current Greek Community. - iii.
-The committee will meet once every semester. - iv.
-Review individual chapter's risk management plans and compare to the universal risk management plan. - v.
-Explore ideas and plans on how risk can be better mitigated.
+- 1) The Recruitment Committee - a) This committee shall consist of the Director of Recruitment and as many senators as determined by the Director of Recruitment. - b) The duties of this committee shall be: - i) To plan and administer a year-round recruitment program. - ii) To annually review the IFC recruitment policy and to recommend changes to the recruitment policy - iii) To recommend to the council changes in functions as needed. - iv) To be responsible to the IFC Director of Recruitment. - v) To establish and facilitate a program intended to offer assistance in recruitment to any individual fraternity that may request it. - 2) The Bylaw Review Committee - a) This committee shall consist of the Director of Finance and Administration and as many senators as determined by the Director of Finance and Administration. - b) The duties of this committee shall be: - i) To review the Interfraternity Council Bylaws to ensure that they are fair and upheld. - ii) To review the sanctioning process of council bylaws and to maintain a realistic and up to date bylaw. - c) This committee will meet once a semester. - 3) The Risk Management Plan Committee - a) This committee shall consist of the Director of Policy and Procedure and as many senators as determined by the Director of Policy and Procedure. - b) The duties of this committee shall be: - i) To review the Universal Risk Management Plan and ensure that policies and risk plans are being executed properly. - ii) To ensure that the Universal Risk Management Plan represents a realistic risk management plan that corresponds with the current Greek Community - iii) The committee will meet once every semester. - iv) Review individual chapter's risk management plans and compare to the universal risk management plan. - v) Explore ideas and plans on how risk can be better mitigated. - 4) Scholarship Committee - a) This committee shall consist of the Director of Scholarship and as many Senators as determined by the Director of Scholarship. - b) The duties of this committee shall be: - i) Review IFC scholarship entries